juji-io/datalevin/doc/query.md

 predicates down to index scan in order to minimize unnecessary intermediate results.
 This is done to predicates involving one attribute only.

-### Pivot scan
+### Merge scan

-For star-like attributes, we use pivot scan [2] that returns multiple attribute values with a single index scan on `:eav` index.
+For star-like attributes, we borrow the idea of pivot scan [2] that returns multiple attribute values with a single index scan on `:eav` index.
 This single scan takes an ordered list of entity IDs, an ordered list of attributes needed, and conditions on attributes, to produce a relation.
 This avoids performing joins within the same entity class to obtain the same relation.
 The input entity IDs may come from a search on `:ave` index that returns the smallest result set, or a set of linking references from a relation produced in the previous steps.
+This scan also double as a merge join between the outer relation (sorted by the entity ids of the inner) and new entities to be scanned as the inner relation.

 ### Query graph simplification